Yinlong | Chinas “Hidden Dragon” of the Late Jurassic

 Contemporary Dinosaurs

-This Chinese dinosaur shared its world with a captivating array of contemporaries.
+This Chinese dinosaur shared its world with a captivating group of contemporaries.
 Among these were the Asian dinosaurs Psittacosaurus, Shunosaurus, and Yangchuanosaurus.
 Each of these dinosaurs played their own unique role in the intricate rituals of survival and competition that characterized this era.

 List of All Dinosaurs